shadowsocks/shadowsocks-hub-api/README.md

 ## Rate limit

-A rate limit is applied to all APIs.
-The maximum number of requests allowed within 15-minute window from the same ip address is limited to 50.
-Requests exceeding the threshold will be refused with HTTP status code `429 Too Many Requests`.
+You may enforce a rate limit by setting the maximum number of requests allowed within 15-minute window from the same ip address.
+Requests exceeding the limit will be refused with HTTP status code `429 Too Many Requests`.
+This setting can be done by add the following config to the `.env` file.
+    ```
+    RATE_LIMIT = 50
+    ```

+   Change the number to your choice.

 ## Bug report and feature request